-I am not a doctor.
-I am a 31 year professional educator.
-For the last 25 years I have studied the body through the personal practice of Pre-Hospital Emergency Medicine.
-During that time I was under the guidance of a host of different Medical Directors with a wide range of experiences and specialties.
-Under their mentorship, guidance, and teachings I have had the rare experience of gaining deeper levels of information from specialists researching it more and then applying it holistically to my practice.
-Something medical doctors do not get the privilege of doing as they are cornered into their “specialty” or “scope of practice”.
+I have been a professional educator for 30 years.
+Over the last 25, I have studied the body through the personal practice of Pre-Hospital Emergency Medicine.
+During that time I practiced both urban and wilderness protocols in several different mediums ranging from education, emergency & ambulatory services, ski patrol to search and rescue.Through those yers, I was under the guidance of many different doctors, physicians and surgeons providing me mentorship and medical direction under a wide range of experiences and specialties.
+Under their mentorship, guidance, clinical observations and teachings I have had the privileged to gaining deeper levels of understandings and after researching it further continuing the conversation and then applying it holistically to my practice.

 As an educator, it was my scope of practice to understand all of the bodily systems.
-What began as clinical observations and research for lectures turned into a lifestyle as I applied the inter-workings of these systems to myself.
-This followed through to my teaching and sharing with the people closest to me.
-In turn, I could see the crosstalk that was not happening in the western approach to medicine.
+Over time, I began to see the crosstalk that was not happening in the western approach to medicine.
+The interplay between the system became obvious.
+I could see how the systems were working together instead of as separate systems that work independent of one another.
+What began as clinical observations and research for lectures turned into a lifestyle as I applied the inter-workings of these systems to my life.
+This only deepened my understandings of the working whole.

-What follows in the article below are tenants of virology that I was taught from these mentors, apply to my own life and still teach teach today.
-These simple fundamentals of health hold up for what is happening today.
+These simple fundamentals of health hold true today.
 We are still human beings and pathogens are still pathogens.
 If one were to act radically different, outside of these tenants, humanity would get wiped out quickly.
-It seems this has happened before in the case of the Amazonian’s, who after being visited by Francisco de Orellana in the 1500’s, entire civilization was wiped out.
+Widespread death has happened before, as in the case of the Amazonian culture, who after being visited by a Spaniard expedition led by Francisco de Orellana in 1541-52, left the entire civilization to be wiped out due to smallpox.
 This was due to their continental isolation that left them with no immunity to a truly foreign pathogen that once exposed, disease and death followed.

 From Wikipedia: Inoculation for smallpox appears to have started in China around the 1500s.
 Europe adopted this practice from Asia in the first half of the 18th century.
 In 1796 Edward Jenner introduced the modern smallpox vaccine.
 In 1967, the WHO intensified efforts to eliminate the disease.

-From the passage above one can see how humanity was developing defenses to these pathogens very early on.
+From the passage above one can see how humanity was developing defenses to these stable pathogens very early on.
 Moving from the East (Asia) into the Western world (Europe).
-Although, not being used, in the yet to be discovered by white men, “New World”.
+Although, not being used until much later, in the yet to be discovered “New World”.

-I like to think of pathogens as a puzzle.
-And if the pathogen doesn’t have all the pieces it incapable of having an affect.
+When discussing pathogens I like to think of them as a puzzle.
+If the pathogen doesn’t have all the pieces it is incapable of having an effect.
 The “puzzle” in this case has 4 pieces:

 - Weakened Immunity

 Presence is one of the elements we have little control over.
 Pathogens are either present or not.
-Pathogens in fact are ever present.
+So unless you live in a hermetically sealed container, pathogens are in fact, ever present.
 For instance, the flu virus is present in the summer.
 Although, our immune system is less compromised or stressed at that time of the year and has a better chance of beating it.
 Warmer temps, more time outside, more sunlight all contribute to less stress on the immune system.
 Presence of smaller amounts is actually helpful as it exposes us to the pathogen without making us sick.
 Although, if the amount is great enough…

 Quantity is the other element we have little control over.
 When pathogens exist in enough quantity they are capable of overwhelming a weakened immune system.
 For instance, when we eat food and it arrives in our stomach, the acids there neutralize pathogens rendering them harmless.
 Although, if you have ever had food poisoning, the quantity of the pathogen is great enough in the food you ate to overwhelm your defenses.
 Yup, you read that right.
 The food you ate had live cultures of replicating pathogens in it.
 Your immune system responds with vomiting and diarrhea.
 If it did’t, you would likely be killed by the presence and quantity of the pathogen that would get delivered to your blood stream.
 When someone shows signs and symptoms we know they have contracted the pathogen.
 We also know it is present and has penetrated through a weakened immune systems with a great enough quantity to show signs and symptoms of illness.
 People who present with signs and symptoms and normally 24 hours prior and contagious.
 Thus, understanding route transmission can help you protect yourself.